martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/6.composite/3.example/example.md

 Now, we are ready to start implementing some lifecycle functions.

-We will start by implementing the `getElement` lifecycle function of the _create_ state.
-We will do it like so:
+We will start by implementing the `getElement` lifecycle function of the _create_ state, like so:

 ```javascript
 gridNumbersType.lifecycle.set("getElement", function (composite) {